-We would recommend that you use the Start Up Loan template, which will have been emailed to you at the first point of contact.
+We would recommend that you use the Start Up Loan template, which can be found here; https://www.startuploans.co.uk/business-plan-template/

-- Business Overview- A good business overview should offer us a concise and focused overview of what the business does, the product(s) and/or service(s) it will offer and set clear short-term and long-term objectives.
+- Business Overview – A good business overview should offer us a concise and focussed overview of what the business does, the product(s) and/or service(s).
+It will offer and set clear short-term and long-term objectives.
 It is also helpful for us to gain an understanding of where the business will operate from, when the business will begin trading (if it isn’t already) and any test trading or sector research that you have undertaken prior to launching the venture.

-- Marketing plan- A well-considered marketing plan is crucial for the success of all start up businesses, as you need to make your new business heard.
+- Marketing plan – A well-considered marketing plan is crucial for the success of all start up businesses, as you need to make your new business heard.
 Your product/service may be fantastic but if no one hears about it, the business will not generate revenue.
-We need to see that you have a clear marketing plan in place and that you are focusing on relevant channels to reach your target customers.
+We need to see that you have a clear marketing plan in place and that you are focussing on relevant channels to reach your target customers.

 12 Month Cash Flow Forecast